cryptpad/blueprints/review/libraries.md

 ## Problem statement

-_If we deploy a new version of CrytPad's encryption layer, should we use another library?
+_If we deploy a new version of CryptPad's encryption layer, should we use another library?
 And which?_

 ### Requirements

 The following cryptographic functions are required:

-* Key derivation function
+* Key derivation function (KDF)
-  * Brute-force resistant --> Memory and time intense
+  * Brute-force resistant ⇒ Memory and time intense
   * Provide a good entropy
 * Symmetric encryption, that provides
-  * AEAD
+  * <abbr title="Authenticated Encryption with Associated Data">AEAD</abbr>
 * Asymmetric encryption
   * IND-CPA
 * Asymmetric signatures